spirita1204/spirita1204/README.md

 - 📫 How to reach me **Daniel23232326@gmail.com**
 - 🔭 I’m currently working as a Project Engineer at Acer AEB
+- 💬
+- 📝
-- 📄 Graduated from the Department of Computer Science in National Taipei University of Education
+- 📄 Graduated from the Department of Computer Science at National Taipei University of Education

 <h3 align="left">Connect with me:</h3>
 <p align="left">